-Only if you are approved and you take a loan, then you need to pay an administration fee.
+If you take out a loan, then you need to pay an administration fee.
 This fee is deducted from the loan amount, so you don’t have to pay it before getting the loan.

 We charge administrative fees to cover some of the costs in administering your loan.
-These include bank administrative and processing fees.
+These include bank administration and processing fees.

 Why is your interest rate 149%?